OMNIALowCode/omnia3-templates/IdeaTemplate/readme.md

  2. Create Vote Type (Upvote - Downvote);

- 3. Create Employes and associate to user (change "Username" label to "Associate User (email)"
+ 3. Create Employes and Associate it to a user (email)"

  Lastly visit the "Series" menu option, "Idea Serie", and create one.